diljithmraj/SCTIoT/README.md

-# Scecure Communication Through IoT device
+# Scecure Communication Through IoT device (SCTIoT)

 # Abstract
 A secure and reliable communication system using two NodeMCU devices to transmit